The PRA writes to CEOs to emphasise the need for investment & focus on regulatory reporting

 Responsibilities for regulatory reporting and its processes were delegated too far down the process.

 Alongside model risk, attention was paid to the inherent risk that spreadsheets bring to the reporting process and the lack of detailed reconciliations.

 When compared to financial reporting and other operations within the bank, a clear disparity has been highlighted in the investment made in the regulatory reporting function.

 Over the coming weeks, VERMEG will look to explore each of the key aspects highlighted above in more detail, in a series of posts by our regulatory reporting team.
-This will also be one of the topics addressed at our upcoming annual conference, held on 25th November 2021 (you can find more information on this here) .
 In the meantime please feel free to reach out to VERMEG to learn more about how we can help your firm address the concerns raised.